 “Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?
 Did you suffer so many things in vain—if indeed it was in vain?
 So then, does He who provides you with the Spirit and works miracles among you, do it by the works of the Law (Oral law), or by hearing with faith?”
 (Galatians, 3:5).

 Rabbi Sha’ul (Apostle Paul) continues: “This is the only thing I want to find out from you: did you receive the Spirit by the works of the Law (oral/traditions), or by hearing with faith?
 Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?”
 (Gal.
 3:2-3).

 Traditions aren’t wrong.
 They can be good.

-We were never meant to remove the Instructions (Torah) of Elohim from our lives.
-The Torah is holy.
+We were never meant to remove the Instructions (Torah) of the Holy One from our lives.
+Paul said the Torah/law is holy.
+(Romans 7:12) “So then, the law is holy, and the commandment is holy, righteous, and good.”
 Paul desires the Galatians to follow Torah through the Spirit.
-He longs for them to get rid of pagan traditions and traditions some Jews were bewitching them with—they were trying to work for salvation.
+He longs for them to get rid of pagan traditions and traditions some Jews were bewitching them with—they were trying to work for their salvation.
 In Messiah’s time, the Jewish people followed the Torah according to the Rabbinical interpretation (Oral Torah, the tradition of the elders, works of the law).
 The expressions “works of torah” and “under torah” are not found in the Tanakh (Old Testament).
 The Torah is instructions for a blessed life–It is holy and good.